farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 with $d_i = X_{post_i} - X_{pre_i}$ and $\bar{d} = \frac{1}{n}\sum_{i = 1}^nd_i = \bar{X}_{post} - \bar{X}_{pre}$.

 This estimator has a bias.
-It systematically overestimates the size of the true population standardized mean difference.
+It systematically overestimates the size of the true population standardised mean difference.
 This bias can be corrected - see Hedges' $g_z$.

 $1 - \alpha$ CI is implemented according to the method described by Steiger and Fouladi (1997) which uses the noncentral t distribution.